anhhuy173/nckh_khoatin/README.md

-# demo4everthing
+# demo4everything
-If you want to leran more about a certain knowledge, just DO the demo =))
+If you want to leran more about a certain knowledge, just MAKE the DEMO =))